AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/developer/overview.md

 As such journeys are designed to stand on their own.
 However a number of them can be related to each other.
 Check out these additional journeys for more information on how AEM's powerful features work together.

-* [AEM Headless Localization Journey](/help/journey-headless/localization/overview.md) - This documentation journey gives you a broad understanding of headless technology, how AEM serves headless content, and how you can localize it.
+* [AEM Headless Translation Journey](/help/journey-headless/translation/overview.md) - This documentation journey gives you a broad understanding of headless technology, how AEM serves headless content, and how you can translate it.